TheOdinProject/curriculum/ruby_on_rails/apis/working_with_external_apis.md

 This sounds horribly complicated!
 Someone must have made a gem for it...

 Luckily someone has.
 Many someones, actually.
 There is a generic OAuth gem called `omniauth` (docs available [on GitHub](https://github.com/intridea/omniauth)) and then a separate gem which provides a specific authentication strategy for every major API (see the list [HERE](https://github.com/intridea/omniauth/wiki/List-of-Strategies)).
 Once you've gone through things with one of them, you'll become comfortable with all of them.
+It's also worth noting that if you install and use [Devise](https://github.com/heartcombo/devise) (to handle your user model, for example), it comes with support for Omniauth built in!
+Refer to the [documentation](https://github.com/heartcombo/devise/wiki/OmniAuth%3A-Overview) for details.

-We'll leave it to the projects to walk through using Omniauth since it's much easier to learn by doing than reading a bunch of bullet points.
+Using Omniauth is much easier to learn by doing than reading a bunch of bullet points.
+You'll have the opportunity to implement it in your final project where you can ask questions if needed.

 ### SDKs